luvlkp/Art-Sense.py/README.md

 - **Backend:** Python with Flask (or FastAPI)
 - **AI Analysis:** Google Gemini AI (`gemini-2.5-flash`)
 - **Libraries:** `requests`, `Pillow (PIL)`

 ---

+## My Contributions

+- I focused on the **frontend development and UI/UX design** of the application.
+  - Designed and implemented interactive layouts using **HTML and CSS**.
+  - Enhanced the user experience by adding **responsive design and animations**.
+  - Collaborated with my frontend partner to build an intuitive and accessible interface.
+  - Gained hands-on experience with **Visual Studio Code**, strengthening my frontend development workflow.

+---